Custom furniture, discreet storage and the use of wall volume significantly enhance this apartment’s true space potential.

 Text by Vanitha Pavapathi

 With 1,100sqft to play with, smart, space-saving strategies had to be employed in order to house a young family of four and a domestic helper comfortably.
 On top of that, the owners desired a modern luxury dwelling with ample storage, yet understated in nature.
 Such balancing act can only be orchestrated by a professional, so they enlisted creative director Pen Teoh of Vivre Creative Design.
-Thankfully, Pen had a blank slate to work with as the condominium unit is brand new.
+Thankfully, Pen had a blank slate to work with as the condominium unit was brand new.

 Since the gregarious owners love hosting gatherings on the weekends with friends and family, the open living-dining area has been tailored to suit their lifestyles.
 The main highlight here is the bespoke dining table that could be extended into the balcony when needed.
 For this to be possible, the sliding doors that originally sit on both ends were now made to be pushed to only one end.
 While banquet seating lines one side of the wall to save on space, tinted mirrors and a glass pendant up the glam factor.